 Example 4

-Let's calculate the value of the function at the point :
+Let's calculate the value of the function at the point:

 Thus:

-carefully, do not rush:
+carefully, don't rush:

 Answer: